karki011/assignment-lfl-directory/README.md

 - MVC JS architecture

 ## Dev notes
+if the employee already exist form button will change to update employee info

 1. npm i
 2. use following commnad for hotreload
 ```json
 browser-sync start --server --files "*.css,*.js,*.html"
 ```
+- Name field must be unique
 - Everything is saved to local storage
 - Add. delete and Search features are implemented.
 - Changed the layout little bit